qikkDB/qikkdb/README.md

 # qikkDB

 GPU accelerated columnar database, delivering stellar performance for complex polygon operations and big data analytics.
 When you count your data in billions and want to see real-time results you need qikkDB.
+See also the project [website](https://qikk.ly/) and [documentation](https://docs.qikk.ly/).

 # License
 This project is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).